SushilDawadi/SushilDawadi/README.md

 # 💫 About Me:
-I'm a passionate software developer from Nepal learning Flutter.
+I'm a passionate software developer from Nepal .
 Excited to innovate and explore new possibilities in tech.
 I'm a dedicated learner with a sincere passion for adopting emerging technologies.
-I firmly believe that genuine growth is achieved exclusively through the continuous process of learning.<br><br>🔭 I'm currently working Flutter <br><br>🌱 I’m currently learning Flutter<br><br>📫 How to reach me sushildawadi14@gmail.com
+I firmly believe that genuine growth is achieved exclusively through the continuous process of learning.<br><br>🌱 I’m currently learning Flutter<br><br>📫 How to reach me sushildawadi14@gmail.com

 ## 🌐 Socials: